Workflow guide

 How to screen a supplier before onboarding

-Resolve the company, run restrictions second, and only export when the supplier is worth carrying into a real onboarding or sourcing workflow.
+Resolve the company first, run restrictions second, and only export when the supplier is worth carrying into a real onboarding, sourcing, or vendor approval workflow.

 Best for